Chapter 4

 radiation (the mechanism of

-from the central parts of the disk - could also contribute to the
+radiation from the central parts of the disk - could also

-the accretion disk (which could reach up to 10 10 T) can cause fast
+(which could reach up to 1010 T) can cause fast charged particles, especially

-charged particles, especially electrons and positrons, point in
+electrons and positrons, point in to negative energy

-of the rotational energy of a black hole by the Penrose
+energy of a black hole by the Penrose process - the

 it creates a strong poloidal magnetic field by rotating toroidal